sarweiler/synthcart-ctrl/README.md

 * Solder the two female DB9 connectors (J1, J2).
 * Solder all 24 Cherry MX switches.
 If you're using non-PCB-mount switches be careful to align them correctly.
 * Install your keycaps on the switches.
-* Add some rubber feet to the bottom of the PCB, if you like.
+* Add the rubber feet to the bottom of the PCB, to avoid shorts when using the controller on conductive surfaces.
 * Done!

 ## Using Synthcart Ctrl